 How will I be taught, and will there be any work outside the class?

-This course will focus on the task of writing so students will be expected to complete a variety of tasks as a way of learning both inside and outside the classroom.
-During the class you will work in pairs or small groups, and sometimes as a whole group.
+You will learn in a supportive and welcoming environment.
+The tutor will help you discover features of good writing.
+You will focus on a variety of different writing tasks both inside and outside the classroom.
+The course will be dynamic and creative with a lot of interaction – you will work in pairs, small groups and sometimes as a whole class.
 Your tutor will also work with you individually.
-The class will be interactive and dynamic.
-You will be expected to do some homework every week and use Google Classroom outside the class.
+You will need to do some homework every week and use Google Classroom outside the class.

 Are there any other costs?
 Is there anything I need to bring?